 Dressing aids

-Particularly for men, thick chest or leg hair can make putting on (and especially taking off) pants or tops a painful act.
-The hairs stick to the material and are torn out with it.
-If you don’t want to live out your masochistic streak, you should reach for the razor.
+Especially for men, having dense chest or leg hair can make putting on (and especially taking off) latex pants or tops a painful experience.
+The hairs can stick to the material and get pulled out.
+If you don’t want to indulge in your masochistic side, it’s best to grab a razor and shave.

 Baby oil, lubricant, vegetable oil of any kind, Vaseline etc. should not be used as a dressing aid, as this can not only cause unsightly marks on the skin, but also damage the material.
 Powder/talcum and silicone oil (or products sold as “dressing aids” in specialist shops) are the only sensible aids when dressing (as well as any other helping hand).